webgme/tutorials/_session3_decorator/README.md

 #### Creating plugin button
 When there is no code attached to a node, we will create a button that will invoke the plugin on that node.
 Similarly to the `$resultIndicator` we create a `<button>`-element that we append to the main element when being added to the DOM.
-Since webgme uses [bootstrap](http://bootstrapdocs.com/v3.3.6/docs/javascript/#buttons), it allows use to add css-classes to an element and bootstrap will render the style of element in a nice way (for this button we add the classes `btn btn-primary`).
+Since webgme uses [bootstrap](http://bootstrapdocs.com/v3.3.6/docs/javascript/#buttons), it allows us to add css-classes to an element and bootstrap will render the style of element in a nice way (for this button we add  `btn btn-primary`).

 By default the button should be hidden, so at `_checkForResult` we set the display style to `none`.
-If there is no results we set it back to `inline-block`.
+If there is no result object found we set it back to `inline-block`.

 When the button is displayed we attach a `'click'`-event to it from where we get the context of the plugin and invokes in the browser.
 At destroy we clean-up the
 `'click'`-event handler, by calling `$runPluginBtn.off('click')`.